ucsd-cse29/pa2-hashing-and-passwords/README.md

 With this function, you should be able to complete the original task.

-## Design Question
+## Design Questions

-Real password crackers try many more variations than just uppercasing and lowercasing.
+1. Real password crackers try many more variations than just uppercasing and lowercasing.
 Do a little research on password cracking and suggest at least 2 other ways to vary a password to crack it.
 Describe them both, and for each, write a sentence or two about what modifications you would make to your code to implement them.

+2. How much working memory is needed to store all of the variables needed to execute the password cracker?
+Based on your response would you say that a password cracker is more memory-limited or is it more limited by how fast the process can run the code?

 ## Handin